 Sadly, to ensure the safety of Ryerson community members and those outside it, all University events are to be postponed or cancelled, as per the President's message from March 13: "All discretionary Ryerson events on and off-campus scheduled from now until May 1, 2020 are being cancelled or postponed, including those planned by student groups."

 As per the President's message from March 27, spring 2020 convocation ceremonies have been postponed to the fall for the safety of the community.
-Further details can be found here, opens in new window.
+Further details can be found by reading the message here, opens in new window.

 The exceptional team at Ryerson Student Life provides services through their International Student Support, opens in new window office.
 You can contact them by phone at 416-979-5000 ext.
 6655 or by email at firstname.lastname@example.org, opens in new window